 It also allows more reflection and specificity around certain choices – for example ‘listening to music' or ‘doing my hobby' might prompt exploration of what music/hobby do you enjoy; do you have access to it?
 When did you last listen/do your specific hobby.
 What are the barriers?
 What helps?
 Etc. We can also ask, "Anything else?" (there are wild cards to prompt this question).

 Motivational Interviewing focuses on bringing forward resource

 Motivational Interviewing is institutionally supported but profoundly counter-cultural.
+As with Johnella’s work the emphasis is on bringing forward the knowledge of the person, rather than prioritising the clinician’s knowledge.
+The intention of a question is to bring forward the person’s knowledge and support a shift in the thinking they are doing.
 It is an evidence based approach which is widely used with substance abuse and addictions.
 There are also studies supporting its use in increasing medication adherence.
 Doing a training will give you a chance to practise and experience micro-skills to enable the person to speak out experiences and ideas they have which support change.
 The clinician might guess but does not know what these will be.
 The skill of the clinician is in structuring a conversation which enables the person to access this knowledge they hold from their experience and bring it forward.
 Careful listening is integral and the role of telling limited and managed.

 Brief Solution Focussed Therapy eschews ideas of deficit, pathology and problems